Rational powers, invariant ideals, and the summation formula: Introduction

 \section{Introduction}

-Rational powers of ideals and their relationship with Rees valuations play a pivotal role in the proofs of various results in algebraic geometry and commutative algebra \cite{hong2014specialization, Itoh88,DeStefani16, Ciuperca21, Ciuperca20, Lewis23, computing_rat_pow_23, knutson2005balanced, ValeryKnutson10, DiPasq_et_al_19}.
-Originally considered by Samuel and Rees in the 1950s \cite{Samuel52, Rees56}, the notion of rational powers $\overline{I^w}$ of an ideal $I$ in a Noetherian domain $R$ was introduced by Lejeune-Jalabert and Teissier \cite[\S 4.2]{lejeune2008cloture}.
-Defined as $\overline{I^w}:= \cap_v \{x \mid v(x) \geq w v(I)\}$, where the intersection is taken over the discrete valuations of $\Quot(R)$ that are nonnegative in $R$, this construction provides a powerful tool for understanding the structure of filtrations of ideals, especially integral closures, symbolic powers, and multiplier ideals.
-Despite its historical roots, rational powers have seen limited development, as noted by Knutson, who observed that this {\it ``beautiful construction has sat essentially unused in the literature for over 50 years now"} \cite{Knutson_MathOverflow_Rational}.
+Rees valuations and rational powers of ideals play a central role in many results in algebraic geometry and commutative algebra \cite{hong2014specialization, Itoh88,DeStefani16, Ciuperca21, Ciuperca20, Lewis23, computing_rat_pow_23, knutson2005balanced, ValeryKnutson10, DiPasq_et_al_19, RVS25}.
+These two sets of invariants are so closely related that each uniquely determines the other (see \autoref{rem:determine}).
+However, explicitly computing them is a difficult task because it requires determining the order valuations for every prime divisor arising in the exceptional divisor of the normalized blowup of the ideal \cite{Rees56}.
+In fact, complete descriptions of Rees valuations in the literature are limited to monomial ideals, where they correspond to supporting hyperplanes of Newton polyhedra \cite[Theorem 10.3.5]{huneke2006integral}.
+One of the primary goals of this paper is to provide explicit descriptions of both Rees valuations and rational powers for several classes of ideals in polynomial rings that are invariant under natural actions of tori and products of general linear groups.

-In the definition of rational powers one only needs to consider the intersection over finitely many valuations, the {\it Rees valuations}.
-The latter are defined as the order valuations corresponding to prime divisors of exceptional divisors of blowups.
-Therefore, knowing the Rees valuations of an ideal provides key insights on the structure of its blowup and a complete description of its rational powers; see \cite{Rees56}, \cite[Example 9.6.3]{LAZARSFELD}, \cite[Chapter 10]{huneke2006integral}.
-However, these valuations are only known in limited cases.
-For example, for monomial ideals where they correspond to supporting hyperplanes of Newton polyhedra \cite[Proposition 1.4.6, Theorem 10.3.5]{huneke2006integral}.
+Originally considered by Samuel and Rees in the 1950s \cite{Samuel52, Rees56}, the notion of rational powers of an ideal $I$ in a Noetherian domain $R$ was introduced by Lejeune-Jalabert and Teissier \cite[\S 4.2]{lejeune2008cloture}.
+The power $\overline{I^w}$ for $w\in \QQ_{\gs 0}$ is defined as $\overline{I^w}:= \cap_v \{x \mid v(x) \geq w v(I)\}$, where the intersection is taken over all the discrete valuations of $\Quot(R)$ that are nonnegative in $R$, or alternatively, over the Rees valuations of $I$.
+This construction provides a powerful tool for understanding the structure of filtrations of ideals such as integral closures \cite{hong2014specialization,Itoh88}, symbolic powers \cite{DiPasq_et_al_19}, Frobenius powers \cite{RVS25}, and multiplier ideals \cite[\S9.6]{LAZARSFELD}.
+Despite its historical roots, rational powers have seen limited development, as noted by Knutson in 2010, who observed that this {\it ``beautiful construction has sat essentially unused in the literature for over 50 years now"} \cite{Knutson_MathOverflow_Rational}.